TmzFranck/books-api/README.md

 - **Flower**: Web-based monitoring tool for Celery tasks (available at http://localhost:5555)
 - **Redis**: Used as a message broker and for token blacklisting

+### Email Testing with MailMung

+For development purposes, the application is configured to use MailMung, an online service for email testing that captures and displays emails without actually sending them to real recipients.

+To use MailMung:

+1. Sign up for a free MailMung account at https://mailmug.net
+2. Configure your login information in the `.env` file
+3. All emails sent by the application will be viewable in your MailMung dashboard

+> Note: MailMung is for development only.
+Configure a real email service provider for production.

 ### Redis

 Redis serves two primary functions in this project: